-Further information is available from Mr L Mence (Imence@st-wilfrids.org)
+Further information is available from Mr L. Mence

+@stwilfridspe

 Option subject: GCSE Geography

 We create our geography, and yet we are affected by geography.
 Geography, it's a world thing.

 The study of geography in schools is more relevant in today's fast changing world than at any time in the past, without it we will never overcome the serious global issues that we face today - and tomorrow.